OpenMediaVault: Plug-ins

-Additional plug-ins
+Third-party plug-ins

 Additional plug-ins are available via additional package repositories.
 The majority of those Plug-ins are developed by a group called OpenMediaVault Plugin Developers.
 The status of all Plug-ins can be viewed online.
 In October 2014 there were around 30 plugins available.
 In June 2015 there were more than 70 stable plug-ins available.

-Third-party plug-ins

 Some of the software that is controllable via third-party plug-ins are: